Lechevalier999/Browser-console-and-API-tools/README.md

 4. Takes the normal window.fetch stores it and replaces it with a custom aysnc function.

 # Warning
-**I'm not responsable for any criminal behaviour with my script.
+**I'm not responsable for any criminal behaviour any person('s) do with my script.
 You using it for something illegal is your choice and your issue only.**
 **It's been obfuscated to make it harder to edit so a person cant reverse engineer it to access peoples accounts etc** **It's only purpose is to show what an API and cookies are doing by showing payloads, responses, cookie data and API keys.**